PSU-ICDS/icds_docs/docs/software/containers.md

 You should regularly clean your cache by running the command `apptainer cache clean`.

->[!NOTE]
->
+!!! note "Clear your cache using dry-run"
->You can first see what file will be cleaned by using the --dry-run option to the clean command.
+    You can first see what file will be cleaned by using the `--dry-run option` to the clean command.
->

 ## More Information